arup-group/gelato/KPI_Data_Requirements_and_Expectations.md

 If `PersonMoneyEvent`s are present in the events file, they will contribute to the cost of the relevant trip performed by an agent.

+### Income Information
+This metric is strongly dependent on the income information set for agents.
+In particular a low income bracket needs to be identifiable to compute the metric.
+It is expected that your data has either of the following:
+- agents an `income` attribute with numeric values
+- agents an `income` attribute with string values and one of the categories is `low`
+- agents with a `subpopulation` attribute with string values and one of the categories is `low income`

 ## GHG Emissions